To the top

 Arriving at the summit, I was happy to find 360-degrees of endless panoramic views stretching far beyond the 6.1 million acres that are the Adirondack Mountains.
 It was a clear sunny morning and we were able to see Vermont and Canada in the distance.
 After you park there's a short stair climb to the actual summit, where the castle stands.
 It was built from the stones that were removed during the construction of the road and is also used as a weather station.
 There is also a cafe and gift shop once you reach the summit.

 Apart from the great views, the The Whiteface Veterans' Memorial Highway is quite historic.
 The highway opened to automobiles on July 20,1935 although the official ribbon cutting wasn't until September 14; this was long before the popular ski area came into existence.
 President Franklin D. Roosevelt, who was New York’s governor at the time, dedicated the highway to all the fallen veterans of World War I. In 1985, then-New York Governor Mario Cuomo re-dedicated the highway to all veterans.

 Plan your visit

-The Whiteface Veterans' Memorial Highway is open daily from June 1 through October 8 from 8:45 a.m. to 5:30 p.m.
-(4:45 p.m. for cyclists).
+The Whiteface Veterans' Memorial Highway is open seasonally.
+Check the schedule online to find current hours of operation and closing dates for the year.
 You can also see all the sites and enjoy the tour up Whiteface for free when you purchase an Olympic Sites Passport!
-While this scenic drive is a must, there are plenty of things to do in the Whiteface region.
+While this scenic drive is a must, there are plenty of things to do in the Whiteface Region.
 Get close to nature and go biking, fishing, or hiking, or book a cozy cabin and relax.
 The options are endless.